Uberi/University-Notes/PHIL145/PHIL145.md

 > Toronto is the largest city in Canada.

-This is not an argument, because there is only a conclusion, without any suporting premises.
+This is not an argument, because there is only a conclusion, without any supporting premises.

 > Will you get lost if you walk around Toronto?